uw-pluverse/pluverse-latex-style-guide/README.md

 ### Use the word "benchmark" correctly.

 A benchmark is a test that measures the performance of hardware or software.
 For example, in the evaluation of Perses, each subject (e.g., clang-22382) can be considered as a benchmark.
-The set that includes all the benchmarks is called a benchmark suite.
+A set that includes multiple benchmarks is called a benchmark suite.

 Reference: [SPEC CPU2006](https://dl.acm.org/doi/pdf/10.1145/1241601.1241625) and [SPEC CPU2007](https://www.spec.org/cpu2017/Docs/overview.html#benchmarks)